krz/krz.github.io/_posts/2023-12-08-hanukkah-of-data.md

 ---

 Are you ready for a thrilling data adventure?
 [Noah’s Rug](https://hanukkah.bluebird.sh/5784/) is an awesome data game that challenges you to solve puzzles using a fictional dataset.
 Every day of Hanukkah, you can light up a candle and discover a piece of a mysterious tapestry.
 After the last day, you can test your skills in a speedrun mode.
 You can use any tools you want to explore the data and find the answers.
-This is a collection of my solution with some explanations.
+This is a collection of my solutions with some explanations.

 ## Puzzle 1